Transcension-AI/brand/README.md

 ## Typography

-Our primary typeface is [**Montserrat Semi-Bold**](https://fonts.google.com/specimen/Montserrat), modified for a tighter width to give a modern, streamlined appearance that aligns with Transcension’s tech-focused identity.
+Our primary typeface is [**Montserrat Semi-Bold**](https://fonts.google.com/specimen/Montserrat), modified for a tighter width to give a modern, streamlined appearance that aligns with Transcension AI’s tech-focused identity.

 **Font Pairing**: For body text in longer documents, pair Montserrat with simple sans-serif fonts like Arial or Helvetica to maintain a clean and professional look.